The SBI Life Retire Smart is a Unit Linked Insurance Plan (ULIP) designed to be a pension plan.

 Suppose you buy this policy.
 You are now 35 years of age.

 And you’re choosing the 25 years policy term with a regular premium—you’ll pay the policy premium throughout the policy term.
 Your annual premium is ₹1,00,000.
 You will pay ₹1,00,000 annually for the next 25 years.

-This amount, the Retire Smart Plan will invest across the 3 different funds of this policy.
-Before we proceed with the example, here are the fund options of the SBI life Retire Smart Plan.
+This amount, of the Retire Smart Plan will invest across the 3 different funds of this policy.
+Before we proceed with the example, here are the fund options of the SBI Life Retire Smart Plan.